usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-1/Sprint-2/Digital Service Methods, Roles, and Sources of Supply.md

 ### The growing digital service supplier community

 An increasing number of firms specialize in digital service delivery and either work regularly with public sector organizations and/or are seeing opportunities to perform work in this area.
-The [Digital Service Coalition](https://digitalservicescoalition.org/) includes a large number of companies in its membership that provide digital services today.
+The [Digital Services Coalition](https://digitalservicescoalition.org/) includes a large number of companies in its membership that provide digital services today.

-### Activity \- Digital Service Supplier Discovery:
+### Activity \- Digital service supplier discovery:
 >Note for vendors: this is an optional self-paced learning activity in the LMS.

-Select two companies from the list of Digital Service Coalition members listed [here](https://digitalservicescoalition.org/story/).
-Review their websites, and perform a search on [usaspending.gov](http://usaspending.gov) to identify contract awards they have received from the federal government.
+Select two companies from the list of Digital Service Coalition [members](https://digitalservicescoalition.org/story/).
+Review their websites, and perform a search on [usaspending.gov](https://usaspending.gov) to identify contract awards they have received from the federal government.
 Consider the following questions:

 * How does each company describe its services?
 * What are some specific case studies or projects each company has worked on, and what kinds of digital services did they help to develop or deliver?
 How do these projects align with what you’ve learned about digital services in this sprint so far?